-- (a) Leave of absence without pay shall be granted upon request for the reasons set out below unless it would unduly interrupt the Employer's operations or result in additional wage costs: - (1) To an elected or appointed representative of the Union to attend conventions of the Union and bodies to which the Union is affiliated, to a maximum of twenty-one (21) days per occurrence; - (2) For elected or appointed representatives of the Union to attend to Union business which requires them to leave their general work area; - (3) Members of the Provincial Executive of the Union shall be granted leave of absence to attend the regular meetings of such Executive. - (4) For employees who are representatives of the Union on a bargaining committee. - (b) Long term leave of absence without pay shall be granted to employees designated by the Union to transact Union business for periods of not less than twenty-one (21) days unless this would unduly interrupt the operation of the department.
+- (a) Leave of absence without pay shall be granted upon request for the reasons set out below unless it would unduly interrupt the Employer's operations or result in additional wage costs: - to an elected or appointed representative of the Union to attend conventions of the Union and bodies to which the Union is affiliated, to a maximum of twenty-one (21) days per occurrence; - (2) for elected or appointed representatives of the Union to attend to Union business which requires them to leave their general work area; - (3) members of the Provincial Executive of the Union shall be granted leave of absence to attend the regular meetings of such Executive; - (4) for employees elected to the Union Bargaining Committee.

+- (b) Long term leave of absence without pay shall be granted to employees designated by the Union to transact Union business for periods of not less than twenty-one (21) days unless this would unduly interrupt the operation of the department.
 Such requests shall be made in writing sufficiently in advance to minimize disruption of the department.
 Employees granted such leave of absence shall retain all rights and privileges accumulated prior to obtaining such leave.
-Seniority shall continue to accumulate during such leave and shall apply to such provisions as annual vacations, increments and promotions.

-(c) When leave of absence without pay is granted pursuant to part (a) or (b), the leave shall be given with pay and the Union shall reimburse the Employer for salary and benefit costs, including travel time incurred, within sixty (60) days of receipt of the invoice.
+Seniority shall continue to accumulate during such leave and shall apply to such provisions as annual vacations, increments and promotions. - (c) When leave of absence without pay is granted pursuant to part (a) or (b), the leave shall be given with pay and the Union shall reimburse the Employer for salary and benefit costs, including travel time incurred, within sixty (60) days of receipt of the invoice.
 It is understood that employees granted leave of absence pursuant to this clause shall receive their current rate of pay while on leave of absence.
 Leave of absence granted under this clause shall include sufficient travel time.
 The pay and benefits received by the employee and reimbursed by the Union under this article shall be based on the number of hours to which the Union indicates, in writing, the employee is entitled.